On the Role of Entity and Event Level Conceptualization in Generalizable Reasoning: A Survey of Tasks, Methods, Applications, and Future Directions: Tasks and Datasets

-The main task of conceptualization can be formulated as a concept linking task, where the goal is to link an instance $i$ to a concept $c$ such that $i$ can be semantically represented by $c$.
+Most conceptualizations can be formulated as a concept linking task, where the goal is to link an instance $i$ to a concept $c$ such that $i$ can be semantically represented by $c$.
 It is challenging due to the infinite number of possible instance-concept pairs.
-Previous approaches, such as those by\citet{DBLP:conf/www/BrauerHHLNB10,DBLP:conf/aaai/YatesGF15}, have attempted to further restrict the task to linking instances to a limited set of strict ontologies using heuristic or statistical methods.
+Previous approaches, such as those by~\citet{DBLP:conf/www/BrauerHHLNB10,DBLP:conf/aaai/YatesGF15}, have attempted to further restrict the task to linking instances to a limited set of strict ontologies using heuristic or statistical methods.
 The task can also be formulated with a generative objective, which requires a model to generate $c$ directly given $i$ as input.